-Nataliya is a lawyer with more than 14 years of professional experience.
+Nataliya is a lawyer with more than 16 years of professional experience.
 She has always worked in legal consulting.
-For the last 11 years she worked at the international law firm Dentons as a lawyer, then a senior lawyer.
+For the last 11 years she worked at the international law firm Dentons as an associate, then a senior associate.

 Nataliya has an excellent academic background in intellectual property and information technology law.
 Nataliya defended her dissertation in the field of copyright and related rights law and was awarded a candidate of law degree (Ph.D. equivalent) by the Supreme Attestation Commission of the Russian Ministry of Science and Higher Education of the Russian Federation.
 She is also a graduate of the master's program of Innovation, Technology and Law of the University of Edinburgh.

 Nataliya actively writes and publishes scientific and practical articles, participates in conferences and in the activities of business associations.

 University of Edinburgh, LLM in Innovation, Technology and Law